nibags/apparmor-ksyntaxhighlighting/README.md

 ## About XML Files of Syntax Highlighting Definition:

-The syntax highlighting definition files, of the KSyntaxHighlighting/KTextEditor Framework, consist of XML files that are compiled in the KDE Frameworks libraries.
+The syntax highlighting definition files, of the KSyntaxHighlighting Framework, consist of XML files that are compiled in the KDE Frameworks libraries.

 However, these XML files can also be stored in: